Jump to content

 Recommended Posts

-On my 2004 visit to Nyika I was armed with the original Canon 100-400 IS lens, the image stabiliser proved particularly important for these next photos which were taken from the back of a horse.
-Not being much of a horseman when I put my camera in the saddlebag before setting off I didn’t have high expectations that I would get any worthwhile photos at all.
-The horses had evidently be well trained not ever get out of first gear so my steed didn’t prove too unstable a platform for photography.
+On my 2004 visit to Nyika I was armed with the original Canon 100-400 IS lens, the image stabiliser proved particularly important for these next photos, that were taken from the back of a horse.
+Not being much of a horseman, when I put my camera in the saddlebag before setting off, I didn’t have high expectations, that I would get any worthwhile photos at all.
+The horses had evidently be well trained not ever get out of first gear, so my steed didn’t prove too unstable a platform for photography.

 Roan in the bracken October 2004